nahidul-fahim/motor-mingle-client/README.md

   ## Admin dashboard:
   * Admin dashboard is secured by admin verifying middleware on the backend and admin verifying route on the frontend.
   * Admin gets automatically redirected to the "Statistics" page.
 On this page admin can see the amount of listings created in a specific date and status of member verification.
+  ### All Users
-  * "All Users" - on this route admin can see all the registered members in a tabular form, and can verify or decline a user who has requested for profile verification.
+  * On this route admin can see all the registered members in a tabular form.
+  * can verify or decline a user who has requested for profile verification.
+  ### All products
-  * "All products" - Admin can see all the listings in a tabular form.
-The table is created using Tanstack table.
+  * Admin can see all the listings in a tabular form.
+  * The table is created using TanStack table.

   ## User dashboard:
-  * A normal user can visit the user dashboard and the user gets redirected to the "profile" page.
+  A normal user can visit the user dashboard and the user gets redirected to the "profile" page.
+  ### Profile:
+  * Using "Request Verification" button, user can send request to admin to verify their account.
-  * "Profile" - on this route, users can update their phone number and address.
-Also can provide review and feedback to the platform.
-Those data are saved to database.
-And from these, the testimonials on the homepage are shown.
+  * Users can update their phone number and address.
+  * Can provide rating and feedback to the platform.
+  * Those data are saved to database.
+  * These feedbacks are shows as testimonials on the homepage.
+  ### Sell your car
-  * "Sell your car" - user can post new listing here.
+  * User can post new listing here.
 The car's image is hosted on ImgBB.
+  ### My listings
-  * "My listings" - here users can see the postings they have made and can manage the listing.
-Update the listing, delete the listing and can mark the product as "Sold"
+  * Here users can see the postings they have made.
+  * Users Can manage the listing.
+Update the listing, delete the listing and can mark the product as "Sold".
+  * If anyone has placed bid on a listing a "Bids" button will appear, from where user can see all the bids for that listing.
+  ### Saved listings
-  * "Saved listings" - Here users can those listing that they have bookmarked.
+  Here users can those listing that they have bookmarked.

 # Your visit, a delightful honor!
 Thank you!